 17. The Detroit Institute of Arts

-The Detroit Institute of Arts is known on an international scale as one of the best and largest art collections in the world.
+The Detroit Institute of Arts is known internationally as one of the world’s best and largest art collections.
 Located just 25 minutes from main Detroit at 5200 Woodward Avenue, most road trips through the Midwest will bring you close enough to the Institute for a stop.

 See Related: Southwest vs Sprit: Which Airline is the Best?